Widebandgap/widebandgap.github.io/content/authors/Hongchang Cui/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Current Members
+  - Current PhD Students
+  #- Current Postdoctoral Fellows
-  #- Visitors
+  #- Alumni
 ---

 I am Hongchang Cui!